Meyer Lemon Sugar Cookies Recipe, 1 Points+

 One of my favorite ingredients in any dessert is Lemon and my favorite type of cookie is a snicker doodle sugar cookie.
-Each year my Grandmother grows AMAZING Meyer Lemons and they make me want to bake all things lemon…Lemon bars, lemon cake, lemon bread, lemon cupcakes, lemon COOKIES, you name it!
-She grows alot of lemons and we even freeze the juice as ice cubes to use throughout the year :D
+Each year my Grandmother grows amazing Meyer Lemons and they make me want to bake all things lemon…Lemon bars, lemon cheesecake, lemon muffin, lemon cupcakes, lemon cookies, you name it!
+She grows a lot of lemons and we even freeze the juice as ice cubes to use throughout the year.

 Meyer lemons have such vibrant color and smell, yet, they are slightly sweeter than your average lemon.
 You can tell the difference at the store because their color is very similar to an orange.

 Did any of you ever get those Healthy Meals in Minutes Sample Recipe Cards in the 90’s?
 I had a few and a Light Lemon Cookie recipe was one of them.
-I LOVED them and have to admit that yes, I have kept them all these years and made them several times over the years.
-(I am old at the ripe at of 37 you know ;) )
+I loved them and have to admit that yes, I have kept them all these years and made them several times over the years.
+(I am old at the ripe at of 38 you know ;))

 1. Preheat oven to 325 degrees.
 Combine 3/4 cup sugar and all the remaining ingredients until combine.
 If dough is not firm enough, chill 1 hour.